Callback Contact +1 786 233 6668

 Approximate Minimum Investment

-The approximate minimum investment amounts for each investment migration program are presented in US dollars and euros.
-These are the upfront investment amounts for the most cost effective option and do not include additional costs and fees.
-The amounts were all converted on 5 August 2024 using GoogleFinance, hence they are approximate and may vary owing to exchange rate fluctuations.
-Accurate up-to-date amounts are provided on the relevant program pages for residence and citizenship by investment programs.
-The minimum investment amounts for Australia, Hong Kong (SAR China), and Monaco are indicated as zero as there is no minimum investment per se, however there are other requirements that require financial input, such as financial independence, or starting up a business.
-The minimum amount for Canada refers to the business incubation option of the Start-Up Visa Program, where the additional fees are approximately CAD 275,000.
+The approximate minimum investment amounts for each residence and citizenship program are presented in US dollars and euros.
+These are the upfront minimum contribution amounts for the most cost effective option and do not include additional costs and fees.
+The amounts were all converted on 9 January 2026 using GoogleFinance, hence they are approximate and may vary owing to exchange rate fluctuations.
+Accurate up-to-date amounts are provided on the relevant program pages for residence and citizenship programs.

 Key data sources include: Henley & Partners, GoogleFinance.

-Gathering and computing the data
+Gathering and Computing the Data

-The dataset for 199 countries was collected between April and June 2024 from publicly available open databases for the most recent year available.
+The dataset for 199 countries was collected between November and December 2025 from publicly available open databases for the most recent year available.

 Any missing values were imputed using the k-Nearest Neighbors (kNN) method. kNN is an algorithm that identifies 'k' samples in the dataset that are similar or in close proximity to each other.
 The 'k' samples are then used to estimate the values of missing data points.
 Each sample's missing values are imputed using the mean value of the 'k'-nearest neighbors found in the dataset.

-32 of the 33 indicators (namely, excluding Economic Mobility (Henley Passport Power)) were then normalized.
+29 of the 30 indicators (namely, excluding Economic Mobility (Henley Passport Power)) were then normalized.
 For each indicator, the minimum value was transformed into a 0, the maximum value into a 1, and every other value into a decimal between 0 and 1:

 x = (x – Min(x))/(Max(x) – Min(x))